igorski/drunk-dragon-vs-the-drag-queens/README.md

 ## TODO

-* Ensure you can take stairs back to previous floor when inside a building, (last floor has no stairway up!)
 * Identify shop types by their exterior
+* Item type elevator key to allow instant access to any floor
 * Intro text when starting a new game
 * Don't generate scenery (trees) in front of doors!
 * When navigating by the world edge, tiles on the opposite end are also marked as visited